Oprah Winfrey and Healing from the Inside Out

 Far too many children are growing up with a “hole in their soul.”
 Nearly half the nation’s children have experienced at least one or more traumatic events, including physical or sexual abuse, or neglect.
 The more adverse childhood experiences (ACEs) a child experiences, the greater the risk for physical and emotional problems, well into adulthood.

 To better understand the impact of childhood trauma and how to help children and adults heal, Oprah Winfrey traveled to her hometown of Milwaukee for a recent “60 Minutes” segment.
 She interviewed college student Alisha Fox, who was sexually abused by her father for 10 years, starting when she was four.
-Fox was diagnosed with post-traumatic stress disorder (PTSD) at age 15 and began trauma-informed treatment at SaintA, a member of the National Council for Behavioral Health.
+Fox was diagnosed with post-traumatic stress disorder (PTSD) at age 15 and began trauma-informed treatment at SaintA, a member of the National Council for Mental Wellbeing.

 “We might not be able to ever prevent the stuff that happens to kids,” said Tim Grove, SaintA’s clinical director, “but we are fully in charge of how we respond when we see it.”